ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Role Hosting and Composition

-The RATS architecture includes the definition of Roles (e.g. Attester, Verifier, Relying Party, Endorser) and Role Messages (e.g. Evidence, Attestation Results, Endorsements, Appraisal Policies) that captures canonical attestation behaviors, that are common to a broad range of attestation-enabled systems.
+The RATS architecture includes the definition of Roles (e.g., Attester, Verifier, Relying Party, Endorser) and conceptual messages (e.g., Evidence, Attestation Results, Endorsements, Appraisal Policies) that captures canonical attestation behaviors, that are common to a broad range of attestation-enabled systems.
 An entity that combines multiple Roles produces and consumes the associated Role Messages.